upperr/DLSM-OGB/README.md

 # DLSM-OGB

-This is an implementation of our work "Combing Latent Space Models and Graph Neural Networks for Directed Graph Representation Learning" for OGB datasets.
+This is an implementation of our work "A Deep Latent Space Model for Interpretable Representation Learning on Directed Graphs" for OGB datasets.

 ## Requirements